ociriux/finalcs50/README.md

 ## Key Features
 - **Smart Nutrient Matching**: Input any combination of nutrients, and Ambrosia finds the top 20 foods that best    satisfy those requirements
-- **Interactive Nutrient Labels**: Click any food to view its comprehensive nutritional profile
-- **Fast And Dynamic Dashboard**: Use the nutrition matcher and quickly look through food-nutrient data without reloading the page
+- **Interactive And Dynamic Dashboard**: Use the nutrition matcher or click on any food to quickly look through food-nutrient data without reloading the page
 - **Semi-Automatic Database Updates**: Synchronization System, that runs on server start when provided a new URL
-- **Scoring System**: Foods are ranked based on their relative nutrient concentrations between other foods.
-When using the nutrition matcher, foods get picked based on average score between selected nutrients in a food
+- **Scoring System**: Foods are ranked based on their relative nutrient concentrations compared to other foods.
+When using the nutrition matcher, foods get picked based on the average score for the selected nutrients in a food
 - **Food Browser**: Browse and search through the complete food and nutrient database

 ## Technical Architecture